diodz/chile-middle-income-trap/README.md

 # Another case of the middle-income trap.
 Chile, 1900-1939

+**Authors: Cristián Larroulet, Juan Pablo Couyoumdjian, Diego A. Díaz**

  Source code for article to be published in Revista de Historia Económica:

  Correct citation to be updated when published.

- For the moment cite as:

-**Authors: Cristián Larroulet, Juan Pablo Couyoumdjian, Diego A. Díaz**

 ## Instructions